qgis/QGIS-Website/content/resources/installation-guide/index.md

 ## MacPorts

-The package management system [MacPorts](https://www.macports.org) offers both the latest release version (port `qgis3`) and the long term version (port `qgis3-ltr`).
+The package management system [MacPorts](https://www.macports.org) offers both the latest release of QGIS 3.x (port `qgis3`) and the long term version (port `qgis3-ltr`).
 This will install QGIS with native architecture, Intel x64 or Apple silicon.
 Main software dependencies such as GDAL, PDAL and GRASS GIS are usually the latest version available.

 [Installing MacPorts and updating](https://guide.macports.org) it and the _ports_ are made with the _Terminal_.
 QGIS is however installed as an app bundle at `/Applications/MacPorts/QGIS3.app`.